 Auditory is something we can hear.
-An example of something auditory, is when we hear the sound that A produces when we say /a/ as in apple.
+An example of something auditory is when we hear the sound that A produces when we say /a/ as in apple.

 Tactile is something we feel.
-We can feel with our fingers rough sand paper or we can feel the texture of the sidewalk as we write on it with sidewalk chalk.
+We can feel with our fingers rough sandpaper or we can feel the texture of the sidewalk as we write on it with sidewalk chalk.

-The reason for this is that children will commit the new thing they are learning to their longer term memory fast and more efficiently if it is presented to them using several sensory avenues- visual, auditory, kinesthetic, and tactile.
+The reason for this is that children will commit the new thing they are learning to their long-term memory fast and more efficiently if it is presented to them using several sensory avenues- visual, auditory, kinesthetic, and tactile.

 have learning disorders will help develop literacy skills in reading, spelling, and writing more efficiently.